Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The receiver samples time drift data and periodically calculates a packet timestamp correction factor, which is applied to each data packet received by adjusting the inter-packet interval.
-When a packet is received it isn't given right away to the application.
+When a packet is received it is not given right away to the application.
 As time advances, the receiver knows the expected time for any missing or dropped packet, and can use this information to fill any "holes" in the receive queue with another packet